tnichols217/notes/PHYS 121 - Physics 1/Labs/3/Analysis.md

 We experimentally determined that in this system, we lose about
 $\epsilon=-16\pm2\%$
 of the energy when transferred from Gravitational potential to kinetic and finally to spring potential energy.
-We also attribute the loss in energy to air resistance and friction in the system as it is such a small amount.
+We also attribute the loss in energy to air resistance and friction in the system as our $\Delta E$ was small enough to attribute to friction for the distance travelled.